sjimhdez/radio-player-page/readme.txt

 = 1.1.1 =
 * Updated readme with short description
 * Added accessibility features to the player Page
-* Refactor use of locales in the player Page
+* Refactored locale handling in the player Page

 = 1.1.0 =
 * Added volume control to the player
-* Display Site name in the player Page
+* Displays Site name in the player Page
-* Show Site favicon in the player Page
+* Shows Site favicon in the player Page
 * Updated readme with screenshots
 * Fixed minor translation bugs in the player Page